Afghanistan: US under pressure over evacuation deadline

 According to the White House, about 10,900 people were evacuated from Kabul between 11:30 and 23:30 local time (07:00 - 19:00 GMT) on Monday.

-Images from Washington's Dulles Airport shows Afghans arriving in the country.
+Images from Washington's Dulles Airport show Afghans arriving in the country.

-The Taliban has tried to paint a conciliatory picture for those Afghans who stay, asking them to help rebuild the country.
+The Taliban have tried to paint a conciliatory picture for those Afghans who stay, asking them to help rebuild the country.
 Taliban spokesman Suhail Shaheen told the BBC people with passports would still be able to leave on commercial flights after the deadline.

 He said: "We want them to stay in the country but if they intend to go, they can."

+Tuesday's emergency human rights council session could do this - but the draft resolution, submitted by Pakistan does not go that far, says the BBC's Imogen Foulkes, in Geneva.

+The resolution asks the UN human rights chief to keep an eye on things, and report back in December.

-The airlift began as the Taliban moved into Kabul following a lightning campaign that saw them take over almost all of the country in the wake of the US decision to withdraw forces.
+The airlift began as the Taliban moved into Kabul following a lightning campaign in which they captured almost all of the country in the wake of the US decision to withdraw forces.

 The sole remaining area holding out appears to be the Panjshir region north-east of Kabul, a stronghold of anti-Taliban opponents who say thousands of people are ready to carry on the fight.